-Usually when people think about adopting a pet from a shelter they think of puppies or kittens.
-All too often, the sweet older dogs and cats are simply overlooked in favor for the younger animals.
+Usually, when people think about adopting a pet from a shelter they think of puppies or kittens.
+All too often, the sweet older dogs and cats are simply overlooked in favor of the younger animals.
 November is National Adopt a Senior Pet Month which helps put the spotlights on these seemingly forgotten pets.

 However, senior pets can be some of the most wonderful and loving companions.
 People tend to underestimate the fullness you can get when you open your heart to an older pet.
 And there are actually a whole of benefits too!

 When it comes to senior pets, what you see is what you get.
 Their coats are already fully developed and they are also fully grown.
 This means you’ll already know what to expect about food requirements and grooming.
 Plus, you’ll have a much better idea of their personality, so gauging their temperament will be much easier.